mhe/dentistdataconv/README.md

 Reworked (to python 3)
 -------
-This is fork from https://github.com/mhe/dentistdataconv will reworked to Python 3
+This is fork from https://github.com/mhe/dentistdataconv will reworked to Python 3.

+Work\Dont't work

+	+ nhdr
+	+ metaimage
-	work: nhdr, metaimage, raw
+	+ raw
-	don't worked: nifti
+	- nifti

 License